Understanding One Gene’s Role in Cancer

 Using these procedures, Lupicki has been investigating DNA copy number changes in 18 TNBC cell lines, both on a global level and specifically with regard to the BP1 and HER2 genes.
 “These data will allow us to classify the TNBC cell lines with respect to the BP1 gene and explore whether BP1 can serve as an important molecular marker for aggressive TNBCs,” Lupicki said.

-He acknowledged that work in a research lab often creates more questions than answers.
+He acknowledged that working in a research lab often creates more questions than answers.
 After identifying the BP1 gene as a possible target for treatment, researchers will then need to identify what specific cellular mechanisms to target.
 Lupicki is still collecting data from this summer, but he plans to continue his work on BP1 and TNBCs this year as his Research Intensive Senior Experience (RISE) project.

 “My end goal would be to have a more complete story of the BP1 gene: DNA amplification, the RNA levels, and the protein expression,” he said.
 “If I can do that, I think that would be great.”